catmaid/CATMAID/sphinx-doc/source/djangounittest.rst

-Django unit tests for CATMAID
+Django Unit Tests for CATMAID
 =============================

 If you want to be able to run the unit tests, you will need to allow